ORBNETSYS/i-PRO-Maximizer-Public/README.md

 All notable changes to this project will be documented in this file.

-The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/),
+The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/).

+# [1.1.0] - 01.08.2024
+- Configuration auto refresh
+- Added event mappings for "Casing open detection" and "Impact detection"

 # [1.0.1] - 08.11.2023
 - Check for additional MAC prefixes ("008045","080023","0080F0","BCC342","4C364E","D42DC5") when identifying i-PRO cameras (previously the check was for "D42DC5" only)